Overview

 Management, LLC.
 If clients have any questions about the contents of this brochure, please contact

-or verified by the United States Securities and Exchange Commission or by any State Securities
+not been approved or verified by the United States Securities and Exchange Commission or by any

-Authority.
-Additional information about our firm is also available on the SEC’s website at
+State Securities Authority.
+Additional information about our firm is also available on the SEC’s

 Please note that the use of the term “registered investment advisor” and the description of our firm